Quantum circuit representation of Bayesian networks: Background

 Quantum gates are mathematical operations performed on the qubits to change their probability amplitudes to gain the desired computations.
 The quantum gates are similar to classical gates (such as the AND gate) acting on classical bits.
 Geometrically, one-qubit gates represent unitary rotations about various axes in the Bloch sphere.

-There are two elementary gates in quantum computing - $U_3$ and CNOT, which act on a single qubit and two qubits respectively.
+There are two elementary gates in quantum computing - $U_3$ and CNOT \citep{mckay2018qiskit}, which act on a single qubit and two qubits respectively.
 Any other multi-qubit gates can be decomposed into these elementary gates.
 We discuss in detail the one-qubit and two-qubit elementary gates.
-A more comprehensive review of gates is available in Nielsen and Chuang's textbook \citep{nielsen2002quantum}.
+A more comprehensive review of gates is available in \cite{nielsen2002quantum}.